lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Software installation

-1. Most software dependencies are managed though **`conda`**.
-Install as described at  <br> [https://conda.io/docs/install/quick.html](https://conda.io/docs/install/quick.html).
+1. Most software dependecies are managed using **`conda`**.
+Please install as described at  <br> [https://conda.io/projects/conda/en/latest/user-guide/install/index.html](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 You will need to accept the license agreement during installation and we recommend that you allow the Conda installer to prepend its path to your `.bashrc` file when asked.
 ```
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh